samvera-deprecated/deprecated-projects/README.md

 1. Go to https://github.com/projecthydra/deprecated-projects.
 1. Locate the directory containing the compressed repositories of the deprecated project (they are all named the same as the project at the time it was deprecated).
 1. Click on the compressed file you wish to download.
 Since it is compressed, github will display a link to "View Raw".
-1. Right click the link that says "View Raw" and click "Save Link As...". _NOTE: The option to save the file may differ depending on your browser and operating system._.
+1. Right click the link that says "View Raw" and save the file to your local filesystem.
 1. Uncompress the file.
 The resulting directory will be the complete git repository of the project at the time it was archived, minus the remote (i.e. `origin`).

+> NOTE: Github seems to choke when attempting to download large files (> 50MB) in this way, and there are some projects that exceed that limit, even when compressed.
+If you want these projects, then you will have to clone the entire `deprecated-projects` repository and uncompress the project from there.

 #### Do we ever un-deprecate a project?

 We try to make sure nobody is using a project anymore before we archive it.
-However, if you, or your organization depend on the project remaining as an accessible githup repository, then send a message to the hydra-tech mailing list (hydra-tech@googlegroups.com).
+However, if you depend on the project remaining as an accessible Github repository, then send a message to the hydra-tech mailing list (hydra-tech@googlegroups.com).